 Kingsrow is a checkers engine written by Ed Gilbert.
 There are versions for 8x8 English, Italian checkers, and for 10x10 international draughts.
-The 8x8 versions work with CheckerBoard as the user interface and are free downloads.
-The 10x10 international version is available for purchase.
+The 8x8 versions work with CheckerBoard as the user interface.
+All are free downloads.

 9/30/2012: A new version of Kingsrow (1.16g) for English and Italian checkers is available.
 It plays more aggressively in positions that are a database draw.
 The Italian version also has a bug fixed in the move generator.

 5/30/2011: A new version of Kingsrow (1.16f) for English and Italian checkers is available, and also a new version of CheckerBoard (1.72) at Martin's web site.
 Kingsrow has some errors fixed in the English opening book, allows up to 8 search threads and 1024mb for the hashtable, has improved detection of draws by repetition, and a faster "allscores" search.
 The Italian version of Kingsrow now has a 64-bit version, and download links for an 8-piece endgame database.
 The new version of CheckerBoard fixes several bugs and allows access to the 8 search threads and larger hashtable settings.

 7/6/2009: I have finished building a full 8-piece database for 10x10 international draughts.
 Details here.

 7/1/2009: A new version of Kingsrow for English and Italian checkers is now available, and also a new version of CheckerBoard.
 Kingsrow now has a parallel search engine, which can give up to a 3x speedup with multi-core CPUs.
 Details of the changes are given here, and setup files can be downloaded at the English and Italian checkers links above.

 8/30/2008: I have added an expansion of Wyllie's famed "Invincible" to the 10-piece book.
 Details and opening book file download here.